Troubleshooting issues with the email channel

 |Microsoft Outlook or POP: Unfortunately JIRA Service Desk couldn't connect to the mail server.
 Here is what the mail server said: "STAT command failed: Exceeded the login limit for a 15 minute period.
 Reduce the frequency of requests to the POP3 server.||Jira Service Desk checks email accounts every minute.
 Microsoft Outlook might suspect inappropriate usage of this account and lock it for security reasons.
 To resolve this, use IMAP.|

-The Global email settings control how the service desk projects on your site process requests that are sent to their service desk email addresses.
-Emails are processed in three stages:
+Global email settings control how your site processes requests that your customers send to your service desk email addresses.
+We process emails in three stages:

 - Email puller: Fetches emails from the service desk's associated inbox.